Suicide Prevention

 Gun Safety Campaign

-In 2017 SCBH, in partnership with the Solano County Sheriff-Coroner's Office and local firearms instructors developed The 10 Commandments of Gun Safety brochure which includes information on how to approach a friend or family member who owns a firearm and may be experiencing and emotional crisis in order to encourage the individual to store his/her firearm off site.
-Additionally, the brochure includes suicide prevention resources: the 24-hour National Suicide Prevention Lifeline number, the local Crisis Stabilization Unit address and phone number, and the Solano County Behavioral Health Access Line number.
-Annually SCBH conducts outreach to local businesses that sell firearms in Solano County to distribute firearm safety brochures.
+Annually SCBH conducts outreach to local businesses that sell firearms in Solano County to distribute firearm safety brochures, which were developed in partnership between SCBH, the Solano County Sherriff-Coroner's Office, and local firearm instructors.
+The brochure includes information on how to approach a friend or family member who owns a firearm and may be experiencing an emotional crisis in order to encourage the individual to store his/her firearm off-site.
+Additionally, the brochure includes suicide prevention resources; the 24-hour National Suicide Prevention Lifeline number, the local Crisis Stabilization Unit address and phone number, and the SCBH Access Line number.

 Screening for Suicide